Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 ### Code validation:

-* When inputing index.html code through w3schools validatior all code for the index.html seem to fine with no erros
+* When inputing index.html code through w3schools validator all code for the index.html seem to fine with no erros
-* When inputing gallery.html code through w3schools validatior i had an error for my src elements as i needed to add an alt attribute to them.
+* When inputing gallery.html code through w3schools validator i had an error for my src elements as i needed to add an alt attribute to them
+* When inputing CSS coding through w3schools validator i had 2 small errors in my coding due to typo errors

 ### Fixed bugs:

+* Resolved the alt attribute issue for the gallery.html by adding an alt attribute to each src element
+* Resolved the CSS errors by adjusting the typo erros

 ## Deployment